Man Up | Ep. 218 • November 2, 2017

 You got to basically fight over scarce goods, because a lot of dudes want that.
-Women who are watching this, if that’s your fantasy to just stay home and take care of the kids and not travel at all, and just throw away your passports, there’s a lot of guys who are interested in you, who are interested in being your husband.
-That’s the kind of wife that they would love to have.
+Women who are watching this, if that’s your fantasy to just stay home and take care of the kids and not travel at all, and just throw away your passports because you don’t need it right?
+So if that’s the case, there’s a lot of guys who are interested in you, who are interested in being your husband.
+That’s the kind of life that they would love to have.
 A lot of people nowadays are empowered to go out, travel, and see the world.
 It’s a lot cheaper and easier to do.
 In fact, I’ve created a whole course with a major component, which is lifestyle travel, called Lifestyle Mastery.
 It’s coming out soon.

 It’s something that I do, and I think it has a lot of benefits psychologically and emotionally in terms of maturity.
 I understand where she’s coming from.
 Joe, you don’t want to do bait and switches.
 Who you are going to be or who you plan to be later on, it’s best if you can hurry up and be that guy now, because then the girl that would be attracted to you in a relationship you start would work for the longer term.
 I understand people change, so you change as well, Joe, and she is not responding as much to that change.